MoniMurray/shopping-list/README.md

 ![colour palette!](static/images/coolorspalette.png).

-These colours were chosen based on a possible homepage image I used during early development of a personal organiser which looked effortlessly organised and calming.
+These colours were chosen based on a possible homepage image I used during early development of a personal organiser which employed a colour palette which was cool and calming.

 ![personal organiser!](static/images/organiser_image.jpg) .